renatovargas/seea-aff/site/en/assessment.md

 **a.
 Does your country collect data on the quantity of production, imports and exports for fish products, including capture and aquaculture?
 Is there included subsistence / traditional fishing in these measures?
 Are data on capture collected by Guatemala vessels as well as foreign flags?**

 * Partially.
-Fishing activities information is updated through arisanal fisheries surveys.
+Fishing activities information is updated through artisanal fisheries surveys.

 **b.
 Does your country collect data on the quantity of fishery products used for intermediate consumption, household final consumption or in terms of changes in inventory?**